DylanLawless/DylanLawless.github.io/_posts/blogpost/2023-08-13-inf_causal_metab_sem.md

 - `beta_se`: Standard error of beta estimates.
 - `invalid IVs`: Indices of invalid IVs.
 - `no. of invalid IV`: Number of invalid IVs.

+---

+## In context
+Recap:
+- **Exposure:**
+    - Metabolites: They serve as intermediate phenotypes connecting genetic variants to clinical outcomes and play a crucial role in biological processes.
+- **Instrumental Variable (IV):**
+    - SNPs (Single Nucleotide Polymorphisms): These are used as instrumental variables to isolate the variability in metabolites that is independent of confounders.
+- **Outcome:**
+    - Clinical outcomes: These are affected by metabolites, which in turn are influenced by SNPs.
+The causal effect of metabolites on clinical outcomes is what the study aims to determine.

+### Background
+In GWAS, associations are generally sought between single nucleotide polymorphisms (SNPs) and a single trait.
+But GWAS data can also be used to analyze multiple related traits, leading to improved power and new biological insights.
+Specifically, network analysis of multiple traits is gaining interest, especially when it comes to causal network analysis.
+This is pivotal for elucidating relationships among multiple traits, such as in gene network and protein network analyses.
+Metabolite network analysis, the focal point of this research, posits that metabolites are integral parts of many biological processes, often interacting with each other in regulatory networks.
+By inferring these networks, we can gain insight into relationships among metabolites in biological processes.

+In causal networks, traits, including metabolites, proteins, and genes, serve as the nodes.
+Their causal relationships are represented by directed edges connecting them.
+SNPs are utilized as instrumental variables (IVs).
+To model these intricate biological networks, structural equation models (SEMs) have been adopted.

+### What is an Instrumental Variable (IV)?
+An instrumental variable is associated with the exposure but does not have a direct association with the outcome, except through its relationship with the exposure.
+Its role is to isolate the variability in the exposure that is independent of the confounders.

+### Key Assumptions
+- **Relevance:** The IV is correlated with the exposure.
+- **Exclusion:** The IV only affects the outcome through its effect on the exposure.
+- **Exchangeability:** The IV is not associated with unobserved confounders.

+### How Does It Work?
+IV analysis uses the variation in the exposure explained by the instrument to estimate the causal effect of the exposure on the outcome.

+### Why is it Necessary for Causal Inference?
+- **Control for Unmeasured Confounding:** IVs can provide unbiased estimates of causal effects when unmeasured or unobserved confounding is present.
+- **Endogeneity:** IVs can solve the problem of endogeneity.
+- **Natural Experiments:** IVs can be employed in "natural experiments" where random assignment of treatments is not feasible.

+### Usage
+In the context of GWAS and metabolite network analysis, IV methods are crucial.
+They help determine causal relationships in complex biological processes, especially when metabolites, which do not function in isolation, interact within metabolite regulatory networks.

+### Limitations
+- **Weak Instruments:** Weak correlation between the IV and exposure can lead to biased IV estimates.
+- **Violations of Assumptions:** IV estimates can be biased if any core assumptions are violated.
+- **Interpretability:** The causal effect estimated through IV is often specific to a particular population, reducing generalizability.

+### Summary
+Instrumental Variables are a pivotal tool in causal inference, especially in genome-wide association studies (GWAS).
+When utilized properly, they can provide valuable insights into causal relationships in settings laden with confounding and endogeneity.
+However, they come with their own assumptions and potential limitations.

+---

 ## References